Features of the U.S. Immigration Process

 Form I-94 arrival/departure cards: I-94 arrival/departure cards are no longer generally issued to foreign nationals when arriving in the U.S. Instead, I-94 cards may be accessed and downloaded from the CBP website at https://i94.cbp.dhs.gov/I94/#/home

-H-1B cap reached for 2019/2020: The maximum number of H-1B petitions for the 2019/2020 fiscal year has been filed.
+H-1B cap registration period for 2020/2021: The maximum number of H-1B petitions for the 2019/2020 fiscal year has been filed.
 USCIS is no longer accepting H-1B petitions, including petitions from foreign nationals whose qualification is a Master’s degree or higher from a U.S. educational institution.
-No new H-1B petitions may be filed until April 1, 2020 for work starting on or after October 1, 2020.
+Between March 1 and March 20, U.S. employers may register to file an H-1B petition on behalf of specified prospective employees.
+USCIS will randomly select registrations for which an H-1B petition may be filed for work starting on or after October 1, 2020.

 Filing fee surcharges on H-1B and L-1 petitions: Non-exempt H-1B petitions are subject to a $1,500 filing fee surcharge; $750 if the U.S. petitioner, including any affiliate or subsidiary, employs 25 or fewer full-time staff.
 U.S employers with 50 or more employees, over half of which are in H-1B or L status must pay a further surcharge of $2,000 (H-1B) or $2,250 (L) on new petitions.
 In addition, a further $500 fraud prevention and detection fee applies to all initial L-1 and H-1B petitions: petitions to amend or extend are not subject to this fee.
 These filing fee surcharges are all in addition to the base $460 filing fee.